zbc2r8/FSE2026---Automated-VR-Testing/README.md

 - (4) experimental results
 	- saved under: /results

-Additionally, we saved the code used for the labelling process under: /code/labeling
+Additionally, we attached the implementation used for the labelling process under: /code/labeling

 ## Usage